brunorafe/NCI_DMML2_Project/README.md

 A final dense layer was used with a Sigmoid function to get the output for the binary classification of classes, given the probabilities that the network returns.
 The optimiser used was Adam, which is an enhancement of Stochastic Gradient Descendent (SGD) and a Binary Cross-entropy loss function, given the fact that this is a binary classification problem.

-The number of epochs was decided through iterations, where the history was observed on each of them, plots for different metrics relevant for this problem were used, and the best results were obtained at 150 epochs.
+The number of epochs was decided through iterations, and the best results were obtained at 150 epochs.
 Even with the changes proposed the number the loss function, the AUC value, precision, and recall did not improve.
 The table bellow shows a summary of the model used for all the datasets designed for the experiments:

 <table>
 <thead>